Most Predictable Running Back Stats (2019 Update)

 Touchdowns are generally known to be the most volatile stat (and therefore the hardest to predict), but we should also exercise caution when using a back's previous-year per-touch data as a reference point for projections.

-Consider LeSean McCoy—one of the more consistent fantasy running backs in recent history—and his yearly yards per carry from 2010 through 2017:
+Consider Ezekiel Elliott—one of the more consistent fantasy running backs since entering the league—and his yearly yards per carry:

 |Year||Yards Per Carry|

-McCoy's range of outcomes may seem relatively small, but assuming a 300-carry season, the difference between McCoy’s best and worst yards per touch figure would result in a gap of roughly 400 yards.
+Elliott's range of outcomes may seem relatively small, but assuming a 300-carry season, the difference between his best and worst yards per touch figure would result in a gap of roughly 300 yards—in fantasy terms, this could be the difference between four to five spots in end-of-season ranks and could have an even bigger impact in leagues that offer yardage bonuses.
 Even the most consistent fantasy scorers are susceptible to large swings in efficiency from season to season.

 Efficiency metrics, as I've mentioned in my previous work, are perhaps best used to compare a player's end-of-season numbers to the league average, or to his individual average (if the sample is large enough).
 You can then decide to what extent regression to the mean should be expected.